9.2 - Admin Enforcement Remedies

 Financial Institution Data Match (FIDM)

-The State CSE Office will enter into agreements with Wyoming financial institutions to match account/asset information on a quarterly basis to non-custodial parents with past-due support in excess of $25.00.
+The State CSP Office will enter into agreements with Wyoming financial institutions to match account/asset information on a quarterly basis to non-custodial parents with past-due support in excess of $25.00.
 All matched asset/account data shows up on POSSE via the FCR screens.
 The case worker will review the information to determine if a lien and levy against the account is appropriate as discussed in 9.6 Liens.

 Unclaimed Properties